Tax-advantaged health accounts compared

 FSAs work with any employer-sponsored health plan.
 If your employer offers an FSA, you can enroll regardless of your deductible level.

 HSAs require a High Deductible Health Plan (HDHP).
-For 2026, that means a minimum deductible of $1,700 (individual) or $3,400 (family).
-You also can't be enrolled in Medicare or claimed as a dependent on someone else's tax return.
+For 2026, that means a minimum deductible of $1,700 (individual) or $3,400 (family) per Rev. Proc.
+2025-19.
+You also cannot be enrolled in Medicare or claimed as a dependent on someone else's tax return - see IRS Publication 969.

-If you don't have access to an HDHP - or your medical needs make a low-deductible plan the better choice - an FSA is your option for pre-tax health savings.
+If you do not have access to an HDHP - or your medical needs make a low-deductible plan the better choice - an FSA is your option for pre-tax health savings.

 Your HSA is your personal property.
 If you switch jobs, get laid off, or retire, the balance stays with you.
 You can even transfer it to a different HSA provider.

 Your FSA belongs to your employer's plan.
 When you leave, any remaining balance is forfeited.
-Some employers offer COBRA continuation for the FSA, but you'd pay the full cost yourself.
+Some employers offer COBRA continuation for the FSA, but you would pay the full cost yourself.
 Rarely worth it.

 In a world where people change jobs every 2-4 years, portability matters.
 An HSA follows you through your entire career and into retirement.